carlosmarti/SQl/README.md

-These are files done in SQl to retrive data from an already created database.
-Except for assigment 6 in that file a table gets created if it does not exist# SQl
+The basic folder hold files where sql was used to retreive data from an already created database.
+Except from number 6 that file creates a table if it does not exist# SQl
-SQl databse usage